Munroe-Meyer-Institute-VR-Laboratory/cometrics/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Update the user guide if visual changes or changes to external functionality were made
-5. Open a Pull Request
+6. Open a Pull Request

 ## Contact
 The active developer and maintainer of this project is Walker Arce, reach out to him via email with any inquiries (wsarcera@gmail.com).